Bertie690/gh-pr-list/README.md

 > [!CAUTION]
 > Make sure to use strong quoting when passing a template to avoid unintended shell expansion!

-# Template Functions
+## Extra Template Functions

-A few helper functions are also added for use inside templates (in addition to the ones offered by `gh pr list`).
+A few helper functions are also added for use inside templates (in addition to the default ones offered by `gh pr list`).
 The full list is as follows:

- - `colorhex`: Colors a string based on the provided hex code
+ - `colorhex`: Colors a string based on the provided hex code.
+Like the built-in `autocolor`, will not color output passed to a terminal.
  - `colorstate`: Returns a color string passable to the `color` or `autocolor` functions based on a PR's state and draft status.
 Use like so: \
     `(printf "#%v" .number) | autocolor (colorstate .)`